 Anyway, there are a number of issues to tackle when it comes to getting your weight down.
 Here are some of the most important factors.
 The first, and most important, is…

 Get Your Diet Under Control

 Listen, as you probably know, there’s only so much weight you can cut.

-My water cut didn’t go according to plan my last cut (we think due to the fact that I had a cold and major congestion all week and that I didn’t drop my carbs enough).
+My water cut didn’t go according to plan for this weigh in.
+I think this was due to the fact that I had a cold and major congestion all week and that I didn’t drop my carbs enough.

-So I ended up having to cut 12 pounds from my morning weight until I stepped on the scale at 6:30 that evening at 145.8.
+Anyway, I ended up having to cut 12 pounds from my morning weight.
+By the time I I stepped on the scale at 6:30 that evening I was at 145.8.

 As you may have guessed, it wasn’t a very fun time.

 But whatever, I had to do it so I got it done.